NetTrack by Missing Link Software

 import up to 4 different states for searches, or it can import

-megabytes (503,000 entries).
-The less you import, the faster and
+(582,000 entries).
+The less you import, the faster and smaller

-smaller your database will be.
+your database will be.
+This is especially true for the HAM

 You can keep the FCC database up to date by